Licensed Mental Health Counselor

 Tom’s clinical and professional experiences in the field have exposed him to the world of integrative healthcare through working with medical teams, social workers, and spiritual support systems to deliver a more complete picture of care to clients.
 He finds that counseling is more effective when it can integrate the other areas of support a client has into sessions and not isolate the counseling from these other avenues of assistance.
 He has experience working in a University mental health clinic and completed his internship at a substance abuse medication assisted treatment site.
 He has volunteered and spent time during his education working in low income areas, hospitals, has received trainings in the areas of Motivational Interviewing, Culturally diverse counseling, suicide risk and intervention, and psychopharmacological informed counseling.

 Tom earned his Bachelor of Arts degree in History with a minor in Religious studies from the University of Central Florida as well as a Bachelor of Science from UCF.
 He went on to earn his Master of Art degree in Mental Health Counseling from UCF.
 Tom has been involved in volunteering as a co-facilitator of courses in the fields of psychology and counseling, in addition to his involvement in the world of integrative care.
-He is currently a registered mental health counselor intern in the state of Florida.
+He is a Licensed Mental Health Counselor in the state of Florida.

 In his free time Tom enjoys reading and being a student of history and philosophy.
 He loves spending time with his friends and interacting with new people in social settings.
 Tom finds joy in challenging himself intellectually and refining his own personal worldview.
 He spends true leisure time watching sports and comedic television shows.